 As of January 2017 Nichols is Director of the Oregon State University Center for the Humanities.
 He specializes in the history of the United States and its relationship to the rest of the world, particularly in the areas of isolationism, internationalism, and globalization.
 In addition to his work on the intellectual history of the U.S. role in the world, Nichols is an expert on modern U.S. intellectual, cultural, and political history, with an emphasis on the Gilded Age and Progressive Era (1880-1920) through the present.
-Nichols is a 2016 Andrew Carnegie Fellow.
+In 2016 Nichols was awarded an Andrew Carnegie Fellowship.
+In 2017 Nichols became an Organization of American Historians (OAH) Distinguished Lecturer.
+Nichols’ 2018 TED Talk is entitled “The Untold Story of American Isolationism” (aka “Why History Matters Today”).

 Nichols was deeply gratified to be honored as the Oregon State University Honors College Outstanding Professor of the Year for 2014, nominated and selected by students.
 He also was pleased to be nominated for the 2013 OSU Faculty Research Mentor of the Year Award.
 During his time as an instructor at UVa Nichols was honored to receive three awards for outstanding teaching, nominated and selected by both students and faculty.
 At Penn Nichols was nominated for two teaching awards.

-Recently elected as a permanent member of the Council on Foreign Relations, Nichols is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), on several committees and as an appointed official society blogger, the Society for U.S. Intellectual History (S-USIH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), as the Society’s webmaster and web-content editor, and serves as a member of various SHGAPE Executive Council committees.
+Dr. Nichols was elected as a permanent member of the Council on Foreign Relations and he is a Member of the Board of Trustees of the Oregon Historical Society.
+Nichols is active in various professional societies including the Society for Historians of American Foreign Relations (SHAFR), on several committees and as an appointed official society blogger, the Society for U.S. Intellectual History (S-USIH), and the Society for Historians of the Gilded Age and Progressive Era (SHGAPE), as the Society’s webmaster and web-content editor, and serves as a member of various SHGAPE Executive Council committees.

 Dr. Nichols organized a path-breaking international conference and book project on "Rethinking Grand Strategy" at Oregon State in Corvallis, OR (May 12-16, 2016).
 The conference, which held panels and talks in Corvallis and Portland, was covered by C-SPAN and national as well as international media.

-With Elizabeth Borgwardt and Andrew Preston, Nichols is co-editing a book tentatively entitled Rethinking American Grand Strategy.
+With Elizabeth Borgwardt and Andrew Preston, Nichols is co-editing a book tentatively entitled Rethinking American Grand Strategy (forthcoming from Oxford University Press).

-Since 2014 Nichols also has spearheaded a major multi-year interdisciplinary project on Citizenship and Crisis housed in the OSU School of History, Philosophy, and Religion, drawing on faculty, staff, and students from across the College of Liberal Arts, around OSU, and beyond.
+In 2014 Nichols founded and has spearheaded a major multi-year interdisciplinary project on Citizenship and Crisis housed in the OSU School of History, Philosophy, and Religion, drawing on faculty, staff, and students from across the College of Liberal Arts, around OSU, and beyond.

-Please contact Nichols directly for more information about the OSU Center for the Humanities or about the OSU Citizenship and Crisis Initiative.
+Please contact Nichols directly for more information about interviews and quotes, events, publications, the OSU Center for the Humanities, or the OSU Citizenship and Crisis Initiative.

 Selected Recent Honors and Awards: